polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 single line comments, but you _cannot_ put a comment on any line where you have Hyperlambda code.
-The **[.description]** node below, adds meta data to your endpoint, which gives it a humanly readable descriptive text.
+The **[.description]** node below, adds meta data to your endpoint, which gives it a humanly readable descriptive text as meta data.
 The meta data generator will return this when meta data is requested.
-Below is our file from above, but this time with a meta description node, in addition to some comments.
+Below is our file from above, but this time with a meta description node, in addition to some comments and spacing to make it more readable.

 ```
 /*